RomanistHere/Measureland/README.md

 There is a guide on how to start back-end server inside back-end folder README.

+We suggest to name branches this way: **fix/something-bad** - for bug fixes, **feat/something-good** - for new features, **chore/update-something** - for refactorings.
+All branches go to/from master and applied by pull requests with reviews.

 ## Contact, feedback, suggestions

 You can leave it here, in the repository or send via email: